 You like to sew and you have a small sewing area set up in the family room.
 But the other night you took your sewing to bed with you to finish up a project.
 The problem was that project is still in your bedroom now buried under a few other items that ended up there.

-By choosing a location for certain activities it will make it easier to put things away where they belong.
+Choosing a location for certain activities it will make it easier to put things away where they belong.
 AKA where they are used.

-I know the thought of setting up zones sounds like extra work and maybe you are thinking, I just want to declutter my bedroom why do I have to this extra stuff?
+I know the thought of setting up zones sounds like extra work and maybe you are thinking, I just want to declutter my bedroom why do I have to do this extra stuff?

 Because our goal is to do this once and not have to do it again and again and again.
 And in order to do that we need to see our home as an organized space where activities take place.
 And the things inside of our home are simply the tools we use to complete each activity.